 Land preparation for planting trees

 Land preparation is important for a successful planting operation.
-To prepare your site, you may need to clear weeds (such as gorse, broom, blackberry or thistles), set up fencing to keep out stock, carry out pest control, do intensive grazing, apply fertiliser and put in tracks or roads to allow easy access to the site.
+To prepare your site, you may need to clear pest plants such as vine weeds, blackberry or sycamore.

 Good land preparation improves site conditions